coxmediagroup/Tic-Tac-Toe/README.md

     $ ./manage.py syncdb

-To run the Django dev server:
+Then, to run the Django dev server:

     $ ./manage.py runserver